CBEP-SoCB-Details/Combined_Nutrients/Derived_Data/combine_dep_and_focb_data.md

     style="position:absolute;top:10px;right:50px;" />

-\#Introduction This repository was created to compare nutrient data received from Friends of Casco Bay and from Maine DEP. initially, this was to to ensure that we are not double counting nutrient samples.
-When we discovered that there is little or no sample overlap between the two data sources, we extended the archive to combine data from both sources into one data set for display purposes.
+\#Introduction This repository was created to compare nutrient data received from Friends of Casco Bay and from Maine DEP.
+Initially, this was to ensure that we are not double counting nutrient samples.
+When we discovered that there is little or no sample overlap between the two data sources, we extended the archive to combine data from both sourcesinto one data set for display purposes.

 There is no “Original\_Data” folder for this repository.
 All data was derived from sources in “DEP\_nutrients” and “FOCB\_Nutrients”